sbose78/service-binding-admission-controller/README.md

 # Validating Admission Webhook for Service Binding

-An validating admission controller which validates `ServiceBindingRequests` before they are created on the cluster.
+A validating admission controller which validates `ServiceBindingRequests` before they are created on the cluster.

 At the moment, this webhook rejects every `ServiceBindingRequest`.
 Work is in progress to selectively reject `ServiceBindingRequests` if the user doesn't have the relevant permissions.